wesleycamargo/azure-docs.pt-br/articles/role-based-access-control/elevate-access-global-admin.md

 ## <a name="elevate-access-for-a-global-administrator-using-the-rest-api"></a>Elevar o acesso de um Administrador global usando a API REST

-Use as etapas básicas a seguir para elevar o acesso de um Administrador global usando a API REST
+Use as etapas básicas a seguir para elevar o acesso de um Administrador global usando a API REST.

 1. Usando a REST, chame `elevateAccess`, que lhe concede a função de Administrador de Acesso do Usuário no escopo raiz (`/`).